Last Updated on May 24, 2023 by David Eisenman

-New users can choose higher versions to experience how to use electric shavers even if they use a wrong shaving technique.
-Higher end models like Braun Series 9 9290cc and Braun Series 7 790cc have huge handles for easier shaving.
+New users can choose higher versions to experience how to use electric shavers even if they use the wrong shaving technique.
+Higher-end models like Braun Series 9 9290cc and Braun Series 7 790cc have huge handles for easier shaving.

-Those are just two of the common questions that may pop in your head.
+Those are just two of the common questions that may pop into your head.
 This review should help you make the right buying decision in the end.